Information on Kettle Falls Hotel

-If you would like a brochure, please click here to e-mail us your name and mailing address.
+If you would like a Kettle Falls Hotel brochure, please click here to e-mail us your name and mailing address.

-In your e-mail, you MUST include your phone number and the best time to call if you have questions you need answered.
+In your e-mail, please include your phone number and the best time to call if you have questions you need answered.

 Thank you and we look forward to hearing from you!